Last updated on May 21st, 2022

 In-patient units for children and adolescents are reporting informally that the number of eating disorder patients has dropped dramatically.
 We believe that is because of the success of early intervention and of FBT.
 Many of these units say they are integrating principles of FBT into what they do.
 From some parents' reports, more is needed in some places.

 When hospitalisation is needed, there is a move to treating children for a short while in paediatric (medical units), with the help of CAMHS, then the care resumes at home.
 So the move is away from psychiatric beds.
-Glasgow led the way with a 'pathway' for the Queen Elizabeth University Hospital, which I can share with you if you contact me.

 Scotland has some private eating disorders in-patient units, and of course, private outpatient care.
 For under 18s, assuming you are covered by a CAMHS that is up to date, my impression is you will get the most up to date treatment within the NHS.
+In Ayrshire the eating disorder service is an-age service, and I wish that was the norm.

 For adults suffering from an eating disorder in Scotland, my knowledge is very patchy.